Khumbize Chiponda

-Khumbize Kandodo Chiponda is a Malawian politician.
+Khumbize Kandodo Chiponda (born 10 May 1969) is a Malawian politician.
 In 2020 she became Minister of Health in Malawi.

-Early life
+Early life and education

-Khumbize Chiponda is the sister of Ken Kandodo, also a politician, and related to Malawi's founding president, Hastings Banda.
-Before entering politics she trained as a pharmacist, and worked in the Ministry of Health as a biochemist.
+Khumbize was born on 10 May 1969 in Malawi, she is the sister of Ken Kandodo, who is also a politician, and related to Malawi's founding president, Hastings Banda.
+She obtained a Bachelor of Science degree in Biology and Chemistry at Chancellor College, University of Malawi in 1991.
+She later advanced her studies in South Africa, earning a Bachelor of Pharmacy degree from the University of the Western Cape in 1996. and worked in the Ministry of Health as a biochemist.

 Career as MP

 In the 2014 general election Chiponda was elected a Malawi Congress Party (MCP) Member of Parliament for the Kasungu South East constituency.
 In December 2017 Chiponda pressed the Minister of Gender, Children, Disability and Social Welfare, Jean Kalilani, to explain what the private sector was doing to promote early childhood development activities in Malawi.
 In February 2018 she joined fellow MP Chimwendo Banda in defending the MCP against accusations of atrocities, and attacking "bad ministers" who had stained the MCP image but had subsequently joined the Democratic Progressive Party (DPP).
 In June 2018 she was announced as Organizing Secretary for the National Executive Committee of the MCP.

 She kept her seat in the 2019 general election, and after the election was appointed as Deputy Chief Whip for the MCP.
 In February 2020 the Malawi Electoral Commission (MEC) commissioner Linda Kunje defended MEC process to a Parliamentary committee inquiring into irregularities which nullified the May 2019 Presidential elections.
 When Kunje justified "the same forms you are questioning, the incompetence you are talking of" as what had given MPs their positions, Chiponda accused Kunje of undermining the committee and walked out.